tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 originally.

 The class simple_item in this example defines several random variables and class constraints.
-The UVM macros implement various utilities that operate on this class, such as copy, compare, print, and so on.
-In particular, the \`uvm_object_utils macro registers the class type with the common factory::
+The UVM mixin functions implement various utilities that operate on this class, such as copy, compare, print, and so on.
+In particular, the uvm_object_utils function registers the class type with the common factory::

     1 class simple_item extends UVMSequenceItem;